Swarnim Wagle: 2026 Tanahun–1 election

-Personal life
+Professional career and education

 In October 2019, Wagle was appointed chair of the Institute for Integrated Development Studies (IIDS), a South Asian policy think tank established in Kathmandu in 1979.
 Outside Nepal, he has worked as an economic policy specialist in international organizations like United Nations Development Program and the World Bank intermittently between 1997 and 2022.

-As Chief Economic Advisor of the UNDP Asia-Pacific (2020-2022), he co-edited "The Great Upheaval" published by Cambridge University Press, and led high-profile policy advisory missions to crisis-hit countries like Sri Lanka.
+As chief economic advisor of the UNDP Asia-Pacific (2020–2022), he co-edited The Great Upheaval, published by Cambridge University Press, and led high-profile policy advisory missions to crisis-hit countries like Sri Lanka.

 He holds high academic degrees from the London School of Economics, Harvard University and the Australian National University.
-He is married and has one son.